cubicibo/SUPer/README.md

  -w, --withsup       Flag to write both SUP and PES+MUI files.
  -t, --tslong        Flag to use a conservative PTS/DTS strategy (more events may be filtered out on complex animations).
  -m, --max-kbps      Set the maximum bitrate to test the output against.
 Recommended range: [500-16000].
- -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: Disabled, default] -l, --log-to-file   Set (enable) logging to file and set logging level: [10: debug, 20: info, 25: iinf, 30: warnings] -v, --version       Print the version and exit.
+ -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: off, default: 2] -l, --log-to-file   Set (enable) logging to file and set logging level: [10: debug, 20: info, 25: iinf, 30: warnings] -v, --version       Print the version and exit.
+ --ssim-tol          Adjust the SSIM tolerance threshold.
+This threshold is used for bitmaps classification in effects [-100; 100, def: 0]
 ```
 - Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever specified in config.ini or available in your system.
 - The output file extension is used to infer the desired output type (SUP or PES).